fhamborg/news-please/README.md

 ### ElasticSearch

 news-please also supports export to ElasticSearch.
 Using Elasticsearch will also enable the versioning feature.
-First, enable it in the `config.cfg` at `pythonx.x/dist-packages/newsplease`:
+First, enable it in the `config.cfg` at `pythonx.x/dist-packages/newsplease` (this path is also displayed if you type in `newsplease -h`):

     [Scrapy]